canonical/charmed-opensearch-rock/README.md

 ```
 And expect to see 3 nodes.

-**NOTE:** This deployment IS NOT suitable for production as this deployment disables and does NOT configure the security of OpenSearch.
+**NOTE:** This deployment IS NOT suitable for production AS IS.
+As this deployment disables and does NOT configure the security of OpenSearch.
+Please use it as part of the Juju OpenSearch K8s charm once ready.

 ## License
 The OpenSearch ROCK is free software, distributed under the Apache